ChrisThompsonTLDR/fluxui-devices/README.md

 php artisan vendor:publish --tag=fluxui-devices-views
 ```

-Views will be published to `resources/views/components/`.

 ### Action Message Component

 The components use an `action-message` component for success feedback.
-If you don't have this component from the Laravel Livewire Starter Kit, you can create a simple one:
+This component should be available if you're using the Laravel Livewire Starter Kit.
+If you don't have it, you can create a simple one:

 ```blade
 {{-- resources/views/components/action-message.blade.php --}}